- Vietnamese Student Program AY 2024-2025

 - Fulbright Distinguished Award in Teaching Short-term Program

-- Fulbright Foreign Language Teaching Assistantship Program (FLTA)
+- Fulbright Foreign Language Teaching Assistantship (FLTA) Program AY2023

-Fulbright FLTA participants may assist in up to twenty hours of language classes a week and are required to enroll in at least two courses per semester, one of which must be in U.S. Studies.
+Fulbright FLTA participants will assist in up to twenty hours of language classes a week and are required to enroll in at least two courses per semester, one of which must be in U.S. Studies.
 Coursework is offered on either an audit or credit basis.
-Fulbright FLTA participants will also be expected to facilitate cultural events, language clubs, and language tables.
+Fulbright FLTA participants will also be expected to facilitate in-person or virtual cultural events, language clubs, and language tables.

-Fulbright FLTA participants will be required to attend a U.S.-based orientation sponsored by ECA during the summer of 2019 before arriving at their host institutions in August.
-Fulbright FLTA participants will also be required to attend a mid-year enrichment conference in the United States, hosted by ECA and coordinated by the Institute of International Education (IIE), to share and discuss foreign language teaching best practices and their current teaching experiences with other Fulbright FLTA participants.
+Fulbright FLTA participants will be required to attend two activities, which are sponsored by ECA and coordinated by the Institute of International Education (IIE), the program implementing partner.
+Upon arrival in the United States, attendance at a U.S.-based orientation during summer 2023, prior to arrival at host institutions in August, is required of all Fulbright FLTAs.
+Additionally, Fulbright FLTA participants will be required to attend a mid-year enrichment conference in the United States (November 2023) to receive additional training on teaching techniques and pedagogy and share information about their current teaching experiences with other Fulbright FLTA participants.

 Fulbright FLTA participants are required to return to their home countries upon completion of the nine-month program.
 The Fulbright FLTA program does not support dependents or family members.
-Candidates may not have any dependents accompany them for any time during the program.
-Family and friends may visit program participants during holiday periods.
-By extension of this policy, pregnant candidates may not participate in the program if the birth is due during the program period.
+Candidates may not have any dependents accompany them for any length of time during the program, although family and friends may visit program participants during holiday periods.
+As an extension of this policy, pregnant candidates may not participate in the program if the birth is expected during the program period.

 Fulbright FLTA Program awards provide: